YaliZhang98/mGPS/README.md

 ## Data

-All data and geodata required to reproduce the analysis is contained within the `Data` folder and needs to be unzipped before running the analysis.
+All data and geodata required to reproduce the analysis is contained within the `Data.zip`  and needs to be unzipped before running the analysis.

 - Metasub